securefederatedai/openfl/docs/source/workflow/running_the_federation.docker.rst

 Prerequisites
 -------------

 You have already set up a TaskRunner and run :code:`fx plan initialize` in the workspace directory.
-See :doc:`running_the_federation.baremetal` for details.
+See :ref:`creating_workspaces` for details.

 Procedure
 ---------